astropy/photutils/docs/install.rst

 If you want to make sure that none of your existing dependencies get upgraded, instead you can do::

-    pip install astropy --no-deps
+    pip install photutils --no-deps

-Note that you will generally need a C compiler (e.g. ``gcc`` or ``clang``) to be installed for the installation to succeed.
+Note that you may need a C compiler (e.g. ``gcc`` or ``clang``) to be installed for the installation to succeed.

 If you get a ``PermissionError``, this means that you do not have the